 However, from this forgotten mundane work, the volunteer eventually receives the spiritual blessing that Jesus alludes to.
 There have been many studies about the happiness level of people who give money to charities or have volunteered their time.
 Across the board, these studies illuminate the fact that those who give (whether in money or time) tend to be the most fulfilled and content.

 One such article indicated that “volunteers were 42% more likely to be very happy than non-volunteers.”
 This is so much so that the brain chemistry of volunteers appears to light up more so than non-volunteers.
 For example, people who give often report feelings of euphoria, which psychologists have referred to as the “Helper’s High.”
 They believe that charitable activity induces endorphins that produce a fulfilled sensation.

 Charity and volunteering also lower the stress hormones that cause unhappiness.
 In one experiment at Duke University, those that volunteered were found to have dramatically lower levels of the stress hormones cortisol, epinephrine, and norepinephrine in their brains than those who had not performed volunteer work.

 Volunteering is also linked to obtaining a sense of purpose within the self.
 When a person consistently volunteers they receive a strong awareness of achievement, worth, and increased levels of contentment.
 And psychologists routinely point out the health benefits of having a sense of purpose.
-In fact, 9 out of 10 people are willing to earn less but money to do more meaningful work.
+In fact, 9 out of 10 people are willing to earn less money but do more meaningful work.
 In other words, a sense of purpose and meaning is what drives the human soul.
 And one way to experience meaning is to volunteer.